 However, it’s a little tricky to find the parking lot to start your hike.
 It’s located 2km outside of town, and the carpark is so small that sometimes you wouldn’t even notice it.
 So pay extra attention when you’re driving there.

 At the peak, you’ll also find a board showcasing all the names of the peaks you see at the Southern Alps.
+It’s something you should include on your list of what to see in Wanaka.

 The entrance to Mount Iron Track is free of charge.